skeeto/skeeto.github.com/_posts/2023-10-05-A-simple-arena-backed-generic-dynamic-array-for-C.markdown

 Anyone familiar with Go will quickly notice a pattern: `int32s` looks an awful lot like a [Go *slice*][slice].
-That was indeed my inspiration, and there is enough context that you could infer similar semantics.
+That was indeed my inspiration, and there is enough context that you could infer [similar semantics][fat].
 I will even call these "slice headers."
-Initially I had tried a design based on [stretchy buffers][stb], but I didn't like the macros nor the ergonomics.
+Initially I tried a design based on [stretchy buffers][stb], but I didn't like the macros nor the ergonomics.

 I wouldn't write a `fibonacci` this way in practice, but it's useful for